 The first and most important thing is that eating disorders do not discriminate - you’re going to hear me say this a lot.
 They are increasingly observed across a wide range of ages, demographics, races, cultures, and of course, gender.
 When I was anorexic, I seemed to take it all in stride and just dealt with the fact that I stood out or was apparently different than the women in my group therapy or 12-Step groups (which actually had a few men but we were always still in the minority).

 Welcome to my blog!
 My name is Matt Wetsel and I'm a Richmond, VA based eating disorder writer and activist.
-Recovered from anorexia, I'm committed to educating people about eating disorders, challenging body image standards, and questioning gender constructs as they relate to mental health and the way we regard our bodies.
+Having recovered from anorexia, I'm committed to educating people about eating disorders, challenging body image standards, and questioning gender constructs as they relate to mental health and the way we regard our bodies.